mammenarjun2/Cloud-Build-Automation-Terraform/README.md

 gcloud config set project {your_project_gcp}
 ```

-Finally run **bash.sh** to deploy terraform.
+Finally run **bash.sh** to deploy the terraform.
 You can delete the script once it has completed.

 ![Image Alt Text](/design/Cloud_build_automation.png)

 ### Addtional Installation notes

-In the GCP console you head to https://console.cloud.google.com/cloud-build/repositories/
+In the GCP console head to https://console.cloud.google.com/cloud-build/repositories/
-in your project and login to your Github and authenticate the repository you want to use.
+in your project and login to your Github account to authenticate the repository you want to use.
 Once the connection is complete Github will create a secret in secret manager called github-token-(random-values).
-Copy out the secret and create a new sceret within secret manager in the console called **github-token** for your terraform to use.
+Copy out the secret and create a new sceret within secret manager in the console called **github-token** for the terraform to use.
 You can also then delete github-token-(random-values).
-Ideally we don't want to create secrets via terraform.
+Ideally we don't want to create secrets in terraform and instead just reference them via terraform.

 **Remove the connection made in https://console.cloud.google.com/cloud-build/repositories/ in the GCP console, so the
 terraform can be applied**